ktosox/LostAndFound/README.md

 - Deck building / drafting - before the game starts the player needs to make choices that define their game deck.
 Currently I see it as selecting 2-4 groups of around 6-10 cards each that will make the game deck. (it should probably be a blind pick on first run with a "more details" option that allows to see what cards will be added by each choice)

+- Movement - not sure if I want keyboard or mouse based movement.
+Mouse only seems like the best idea for a card game, and makes eventual future adaptation to mobile easier (why the F### am I thinking about future platforms while working on a jam game?!)

+- Card holding - a way to keep cards in hand and drag them out of hand / in to stuff

 ## Bonus mechanics (stuff that could be cool, but is non-essential

 - Fog of war - hide parts of the Board like in an RTS (not visible, gray, visible)

 - 4 key stats - I'm thinking something as general as 2 power centric attributes (example offense/defense) and 2 stamina centric attributes (example stamina bar size/stamina bar regeneration)

+- Collecting data on opponents - details such as the time period from which they come, likes / dislikes